brainfoolong/web-ftp-client/README.md

 * Changes in frontend require `npm run build` to be executed afterwards
 * Changes in backend `/src` folder require `./wfc restart` to be executed afterwards

-# Development procedure
+## Development procedure
 First, always talk with me/us.
 If you have an idea, don't go ahead and investigate much time for development.
 Maybe there is already something similar in development.
 Use GitHub issues to discuss about requests and bugs.
 Fork it, pull changes.
 There are some pre-commit hooks that don't let you commit your code that isn't passing our tests.

-# Code languages and standards we use
+## Code languages and standards we use
 * JS: https://standardjs.com
 * ES6 (with Babel converter for frontend): https://babeljs.io/docs/plugins/preset-env/
 * SCSS (with converter for frontend): http://sass-lang.com/

+## Troubleshooting
+Linux: If you've installed nodejs and `node` as not available but `nodejs` is, than create a symlink with

+    sudo ln -s `which nodejs` /usr/bin/node